Adib-hassan/Notice-Board/README.md

 # Notice Board

-This is IoT based app for my university project which displays text on the display board sent from the mobile app.
+This is an IoT-based app for my university project that displays text on the device sent from the mobile app.